Kirk and Uhura's kiss: Production

+Worried producers decided to film the kiss between Shatner and Nichols with their lips mostly obscured by the back of Nichols' head.
+They also intended to film a second take in which it occurs off-screen.
+However, Nichols stated in her memoir, Beyond Uhura: Star Trek and Other Memories, that she and Shatner deliberately flubbed lines to force the original take to be used.
+As Nichols recounts:

 Knowing that Gene was determined to air the real kiss, Bill shook me and hissed menacingly in his best ham-fisted Kirkian staccato delivery, "I!
 WON'T!
 KISS!
 YOU!
 I!
 WON'T!
 KISS!
 YOU!"

 It was absolutely awful, and we were hysterical and ecstatic.
 The director was beside himself, and still determined to get the kissless shot.
 So we did it again, and it seemed to be fine.
 "Cut!
 Print!
 That's a wrap!"

-The next day they screened the dailies, and although I rarely attended them, I couldn't miss this one.
+The next day, they screened the dailies, and although I rarely attended them, I couldn't miss this one.
 Everyone watched as Kirk and Uhura kissed and kissed and kissed.
-And I'd like to set the record straight: Although Kirk and Uhura fought it, they did kiss in every single scene.
+And I'd like to set the record straight: although Kirk and Uhura fought it, they did kiss in every single scene.
 When the non-kissing scene came on, everyone in the room cracked up.
 The last shot, which looked okay on the set, actually had Bill wildly crossing his eyes.
-It was so corny and just plain bad it was unusable.
+It was so corny and just plain bad, it was unusable.
 The only alternative was to cut out the scene altogether, but that was impossible to do without ruining the entire episode.
 Finally, the guys in charge relented: "To hell with it.
 Let's go with the kiss."
 I guess they figured we were going to be cancelled in a few months anyway.
 And so the kiss stayed.